The Primary difference between "Ranked Choice" voting and the standard "One voter One vote" systems,

 to rank and count RCV ballots.

-This process is introduced on The Visual Tabulation page here,
+This process is used & introduced on The Visual Tabulation page here,

 Rcv Tools ~ Visual Tabulation Demo